Justigo/Compression-Detection/README.md

 ## Building

 TODO: how to compile project
-* To compile the client and server application run these two commands.\
+* To compile the client and server application run these two commands:

 ```
 gcc cJSON.c client.c -o client.